These are some things to consider:

 - provide appropriate staff

 - provide a hearse to the nearest cemetery or crematorium

 - transfer the deceased from the place of death to the funeral director's premises.

 Complaining about a funeral director

 If you have a complaint and your funeral director belongs to either of the following trade associations they may be able to help you:

 Undertakers are not required by law to obtain a license to practice their business and are not required to belong to a trade association.
-Under these circumstances if you have dissatisfaction about the service provided you may wish to contact our Trading Standards.
+Under these circumstances if you dissatisfied with the service provided you may wish to contact our Trading Standards team.

 To give dignity and respect to each funeral service we allow one and a half hours between each funeral, which allows each bereaved family time to grieve without the pressure of being rushed, either by staff or other funeral parties.

 We accommodate about 90% of short notice burials where all the necessary legal documentation is provided, subject to operational demands, ground conditions, time permitting and existing burials.